 - (a) The District is responsible for maintaining its facilities and equipment to the point of delivery.
 The customer owns and maintains equipment beyond the point of delivery.
-(See 2.7) - (b) The customer can help maintain quality service by prompt notification to the District of any problem affecting or which may affect the supply of service.
+(See 2.7). - (b) The customer can help maintain quality service by prompt notification to the District of any problem affecting or which may affect the supply of service. - (c) Continuity of Service: It is the District's intent to provide adequate continuous service with minimum interruption.
+However, because electric service is inherently subject to disruption (including interruption, suspension, curtailment and fluctuation), the District does not guarantee against occasional power curtailment or failure.